YunaBraska/tinkerforge-sensor/readmeDoc/berlin/yuna/tinkerforgesensor/model/sensor/LocalAudio.md

 ```

 ### Parallel sounds
- *Can be done by adding different playerIds at the start of the command*
+ *Can be done by adding different playerIds at the startAsync of the command*

 ```java
 sensor.send(1, "/Downloads/mySoundFile.wav");